Now, that's a little tricky question. But honestly, there is no such generalized number!

-There is no such generalized number.
 It depends on several factors.
-Like its design, audience, distribution process, distribution time, collection method, type, and more.
+Like your survey design, audience, distribution process, distribution time, collection method, type, and more.
 But there is a way to calculate your survey campaign’s response/success rate which can help you identify the loopholes in your system for further improvement.
 But before putting our math whiz caps on, let’s start with the basic understanding.

 The survey response rate is the number of people who answered the survey divided by the total number of people you sent the survey.
 Then multiplying that number by 100 is your response rate.

 Formula: (responses/sample size)*100

 Ergo, if you’ve sent a survey to 700 people, and 250 of them filled out the surveys, then your response rate would be (250/700)*100 = 35%

 Are Response and Completion rates the same?

 The basic definition of completion rate is the number of surveys filled out and submitted divided by the responders who have actually entered your survey regardless of whether they completed it or not.
 So, it’s a different statistic than the response rate.

 It doesn’t rely on the number of people contacted.
 It is solely based on people's interaction with your survey.
 You can measure the completion rate for any type of survey including email, pop-up, embedded, and others.

 The response rate is one of the important aspects.
 It indicates the quality of the survey.
 A study says that surveys with lower response rates(20%) have accurate measurements than the ones with higher response rates (near 60 or 70%).